jonimoreira/specs/2_5_0/docs/source/ontology.rst

 Core Concept Symbol

 A CCS represents a CCM in instance data.
 In practice, it is usually substituted for by a PCS.
+This substitution is due to the fact that constraints are expressed in a PCM which is then represented by a PCS.
+However the overall constraint model (CCD Instance) must match with components of the RM.

 -----------
 CCDInstance